dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Deployment Step-by-Step.md

 At the end of this implementation, you will be better able to present solutions leveraging Azure Machine Learning services and Cognitive Services.

-On the other hand, you will have the chance to deploy a set of microservices to a k8s cluster.
+Additionally, you will have the chance to deploy a set of microservices to a k8s cluster.
 These microservices will interact with a CosmosDB instance, where data will be stored and also to above mentioned services, such as Text Analytics APIs and trained models.

-Finally, you will deploy a PowerApp that will consume these microservices APIs to create a full E2E scenario.
+Finally, you will deploy a PowerApp that will consume these microservices APIs to create a full end-to-end scenario.

 ## Overview

-In this workshop, you will help Contoso Ltd. build a proof of concept that shows how they can develop a solution that amplifies their agents' claims processing capabilities.
+In this deployment, you will help Contoso Ltd. build a proof of concept that shows how they can develop a solution that amplifies their agents' claims processing capabilities.

 ## Solution architecture

 The high-level architecture of the solution is illustrated in the diagram.
 The case is performed within the context of a notebook running within Azure Machine Learning compute instance.
 Various notebooks are built to test the integration with the Cognitive Services listed, train custom ML services, and integrate the results in a simple user interface that shows the effect of processing the claim with all the AI services involved.

 Also, there will be two microservices present in the architecture that will offer a set of APIs to possible consumers.
-One consumer in this architecture is the Power App, that will provide the user with a simple but complete UI to get a great user experience during the demonstration of every capability of the whole architecture.
+One consumer of these microservices in this architecture is the Power App, that will provide the user with a simple but complete UI to get a great user experience during the demonstration of every capability of the whole architecture.

 ![The High-level architectural solution begins with a Claim, which points to Claims submission WebApp.
 The WebApp then points to Text Analytics, and Containerized Services, which includes a Classification Service and a Summary Service that both processes claim text.](media/new_arch_extended.png "High-level architectural solution")